Razor-fine layout lines

 Does it make sense to measure to 1⁄64 ", and then mark a line with a pencil point that's twice that width?
 Even a fine mechanical pencil proves no match for the precision of a marking knife.
 Here's what you need to know before buying one.

 - We show a dedicated marking knife in these photos, but you can, in most cases, get good results using a utility or craft knife.
 However, beware that those knives' thin blades might flex and stray from your intended layout.

-- You can buy individual left- and right-handed knives, as shown top right, or a knife with a dual-bevel blade below right.
+- You can buy individual left- and right-handed knives, as shown above, or a knife with a dual-bevel blade below.
 All have a flat face on the blade opposite the bevel, letting you place it tightly against a straightedge or mating workpiece for a precise mark.
 The left- and right-handed knives tend to have larger handles, making them easier to grasp if you have large hands.

 Learn the basics first

 •: Sharpen your knives on a fine-grit stone or sandpaper by simply pressing the bevel against the surface and dragging back and forth a few times.
 Remove the burr from the flat side by making a couple of passes on the abrasive.
 It won't take long to put a keen edge on the knife.

 •: You don't need to score deeply, just enough that a chisel or handsaw will seat in the kerf.
 With coarse-grained woods, such as oak or ash, the marking knife might follow the grain rather than your straightedge.
 To avoid this, make the first scoring pass lightly, and follow with successively greater pressure, deepening the kerf.